ZeroIdentitySPT/ZeroIdentity/README.md

 We utilize a "Double-Blind Drop" system.
 The Mediator is the only entity that interacts with both parties.

+##The Workflow
+1. Ticket Creation A user opens a "Transaction Ticket" on the Zero Identity Discord.

+2. The Agreement The Buyer and Seller are added to separate, private channels within the ticket.
+They never speak directly.
+The Mediator relays the price, item condition, and terms.

+3. The Verification

+Seller: Submits proof of ownership (timestamped photo).

+Buyer: Submits proof of funds.

+4. The Exchange (The "Drop") The Mediator designates a secure public location.

+Phase 1: Seller meets Mediator, hands over goods, and leaves.

+Phase 2: Mediator validates goods against description.

+Phase 3: Buyer meets Mediator, hands over funds, receives goods.

+Phase 4: Mediator transfers funds to Seller (via Crypto or Cash Drop depending on arrangement).

-## 💵 Funds Verification Protocol
+##💵 Funds Verification Protocol

-To protect the Seller, the Mediator enforces a strict verification process at the time of the exchange.
+To ensure the integrity of the transaction during Phase 3, the Mediator enforces the following:

-**1. On-Site Authentication**
-The Mediator brings counterfeit detection tools (UV lights, detector pens, or cash counting machines depending on transaction volume) to the meetup.
-* **Step 1:** Cash is counted in front of the Buyer.
+On-Site Authentication: All cash is counted and scanned (UV/Pen test) in front of the Buyer before the item is released.
-* **Step 2:** Bills are scanned for authenticity.

-**2. Handling Discrepancies**
-* **Insufficient Funds:** If the cash amount is lower than the agreed price, the Buyer has **5 minutes** to produce the difference.
+Insufficient Funds: If the cash provided is less than the agreed price, the Buyer has 5 minutes to produce the difference.
 If they cannot, the transaction is voided.

-* **Counterfeit Detection:** If fake currency is detected, the transaction is **immediately terminated**.
-The Buyer will be permanently banned from the Zero Identity platform.
+Counterfeit Detection: If fake currency is detected, the transaction is immediately terminated.
+The item is retained by the Mediator to be returned to the Seller.

-**3. Asset Protection (The Fail-Safe)**
-If the transaction fails due to payment issues:
-1. The Mediator **retains custody** of the item.
-2. The Buyer leaves empty-handed.
-3. The Mediator opens a new ticket with the Seller to arrange the return of the goods.
+##🛡️ Security & Privacy
+No Logs Policy: Once a transaction ticket is closed, all chat history is purged from our end.

+Discord Only: No phone numbers, emails, or real names are ever requested.

+Physical Buffer: The Buyer and Seller are never at the same place at the same time.
+Zero Identity absorbs the risk of physical interaction.

 *Note: The item is NEVER handed to the Buyer until the full agreed amount is verified genuine and complete.*